-Despite the challenges, BOI continues to pursue attractive investment opportunities that are additive to the portfolio over an extended time frame.
+BOI continues to pursue attractive investment opportunities.
 We expect periods of extreme market volatility and continually mitigate risks to meet the liquidity needs of the pension plan.
-BOI believes that disciplined execution of our investment process will help us achieve the long-term objective of the TRS pension.
-This has been demonstrated by the results since inception.
+BOI believes that disciplined execution of our investment process will help us achieve the long-term objectives of the pension plan.